RedPRL/sml-dependent-lcf/README.md

-Dependent LCF is an implementation of the LCF interface which provides a *principled* way to deal with dependent refinement, where *evidence* of one goal plays a part on the *statement* of another goal.
+Dependent LCF is an implementation of the LCF interface which provides a *principled* way to deal with dependent refinement, where *evidence* of one goal plays a part in the *statement* of another goal.
 Subgoals are collected, then, into *telescopes* rather than lists.

 Unlike standard approaches, including that used by Coq's refiner, the